 - Appendix or Addendum—supplements the content of the body; may include source documentation, and information added to or updating information in the main boy content (especially after the work is completed)

 - Notes—Endnotes, referred to in the main text, are usually organized by chapter, which makes them easier to search for.

 - Glossary—An alphabetical list of key words or terms, along with their definitions.

-- Index—An alphabetical list of key words or terms (e.g., people, places, events) used in the main body with their location in the text (e.g., their page numbers); usually used in non-fiction books
+- Index—usually for non-fiction books.
+This is an alphabetical list of key words or terms (e.g., people, places, events) used in the main body, with their location in the text (e.g., their page numbers); usually used in non-fiction books

 - About the Author—a brief relevant biography, including credentials and experience relevant to the subject being written; may also include interesting personal information

 - Acknowledgements—if not already covered in the front-matter

 Please note that there is some degree of flexibility in what goes in front and back.
 You can put in as much or as little as you feel will meet your needs and the needs of your audience.

 These days, a lot of books use a detailed Table of Contents and skip the Index (especially true for self-published or electronic books).
 Some authors put the Acknowledgements, if applicable, up front, some in back.